- Entries for 2023 are now closed.

 - The binding must be the entrant's own work and no others should be involved in its creation.
 Collaborative entries are not allowed

 - Entries should be a single example of a craft or creative binding.
 The materials used for this binding are entirely the choice of the entrant

 - Multiple volume entries are permissible where these constitute a single artistic entity and can therefore be judged as one entry

-- Judging will take place in April 2020.
+- Judging will take place from April 2023.
 We will inform all entrants of the result and will return non-winning bindings after the aforementioned exhibition period.
 The decision of the judges is final.